Home » Recipes » Method » Air Fryer » Air Fryer London Broil

 Tips for Success

 • Choose the right cut.
-Always get a London Broil that is at least 2” thick and 2 to 2 1/2 pounds.
+Always get a London broil that is at least 2” thick and 2 to 2 1/2 pounds.

 • Always preheat the air fryer.
-If your air fryer needs pre-heating, heat the air fryer to 400°F before you put it in.
+If your air fryer needs preheating, heat the air fryer to 400°F before you put it in.

 • Let the steaks rest before slicing.
-Let steak rest on a covered plate for 5 minutes before serving.
+Let your steak rest on a covered plate for 5 minutes before serving.
 This will prevent all of the juices from seeping out when you slice it.

 • Be sure to slice against the grain.
 This will keep the meat tender and juicy.
 To determine which direction the meat is running look at how the lines run and go in the opposite direction.